v-gilbert/quantumbenchmarkzoo/content/application-level-benchmark/protocols.md

 {% assign aq = site.application-protocols | where: "page-id", "algorithmic-qubit" | first %}
 - <a href="{{ aq.url | prepend: site.baseurl }}">Algorithmic qubit</a> (2020)

-In a nutshell, the number of algorithmic qubit evaluates the ability of quantum computers to reliably implement quantum circuits.
+In a nutshell, the number of algorithmic qubits evaluates the ability of quantum computers to run a quantum circuit reliably.
 This protocol is quite close to the volumetric benchmark protocol.
-We advise the reader to carefully read the controversy part of the article before jumping to the results of the benchmark.
+We advise the reader to carefully read the controversial part of the article before jumping to the results of the benchmark.

 ## Protocols based on optimization problems
 {% assign qscore = site.application-protocols | where: "page-id", "q-score-protocol" | first %}